monero-project/monero-site/knowledge-base/moneropedia/destination.md

 entry: "Destination"
 tags: ["kovri"]
 terms: ["Destination", "Destinations"]
-summary: "A in-net address that serves as a final endpoint"
+summary: "A in-net address that serves as a final endpoint (either local or remote)"
 ---

 ### The Basics

 A @destination is the @I2P @in-net address of the final endpoint you are trying to connect to (example: an @I2P website, service, or Monero node).
+This can also include a *local destination* of which *other* peers need to connect to in order to make contact and communication (similar to how, in @clearnet, your IP address is given to a website when you connect so it knows *where* to send the information back to).

 ### In-depth Information